Tate resolutions on toric varieties: Tate resolutions on toric stacks

 Attempting to adapt this recipe to the toric setting raises significant challenges.
 First, applying $\RR$ to ``high" truncations of modules need not yield a differential module that is quasi-isomorphic to its homology; see Remark \ref{truncations}.
 While one could use the theory of~\cite{BE} to resolve the entire differential module $\RR(M)$ (in the sense of Definition \ref{freeres}), rather than the homology of $\RR(M_{\ge d})$ for some $d$, this raises further complications for adapting the arguments of~\cite{EFS}, which often make use of the fact that the resolution of $M_{\geq d}$ has the form $\LL(P)$ for some module $P$.
 There is also a second, more fundamental complication: over a projective toric variety $X$ with $\Cl(X) \ncong \Z$, taking a minimal free resolution of $\RR(M)$ is a purely algebraic construction that cannot differentiate between toric varieties with the same Cox ring.
 Thus, any construction of $\Tate(\widetilde{M})$ from $\RR(M)$ must incorporate features of the irrelevant ideal; this is not an issue on $\PP^n$.
 And finally, even if one produced such a construction, verifying the properties in Theorems \ref{thm:toric exact intro} and~\ref{thm:exactness properties} would require nontrivial arguments, as it did in both~\cite{EFS} and \cite{EES}.

 We therefore use an approach to Tate resolutions that is fundamentally different from that of~\cite{EFS}.
-The central novelty is the introduction of a noncommuative analogue of a Fourier--Mukai transform that we use to construct Tate resolutions in great generality and that nearly instantly implies Theorems~\ref{thm:toric exact intro} and \ref{thm:exactness properties}.
+The central novelty is the introduction of a noncommutative analogue of a Fourier--Mukai transform that we use to construct Tate resolutions in great generality and that easily implies Theorems~\ref{thm:toric exact intro} and \ref{thm:exactness properties}.